verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 ### Verdaccio ESLint config

-Verdaccio Team uses [@verdaccio/eslint-config](https://github.com/verdaccio/eslint-config-verdaccio) across all the repositories to maintain the same coding style.
+Now on, Verdaccio Team uses [@verdaccio/eslint-config](https://github.com/verdaccio/eslint-config-verdaccio) across all the repositories to maintain the same coding style.

 ### Verdaccio Babel Preset

-As Babel@7 released in 2018, Verdaccio Team updated babel dependencies to the latest by creating [@verdaccio/babel-preset](https://github.com/verdaccio/babel-preset)
+As Babel@7 released in 2018, Verdaccio Team updated babel dependencies to the latest.
+We also created a central repository for the Babel preset [@verdaccio/babel-preset](https://github.com/verdaccio/babel-preset)

 ### Verdaccio UI Plugin